harej/reports_bot/README.md

 `config/user-config.py` file for Pywikibot.
 The easiest way to create these is with the configuration assistant:

-    ./run configure
+    ./run -q configure

-(As described below, you should use `sudo ./run configure` if the bot is running under an unprivileged user.)
+(As described below, you should use `sudo ./run -q configure` if the bot is running under an unprivileged user.)

 Afterwards, you may edit these files manually whenever necessary.